 Every angler has their preferred clothing setup.
 Sometimes I used boot foot wader defending on the situation or the beach that I’m fishing.
 I also sometimes use neoprene wader when the weather is cold.

 I’ve also seen some people not using any waders at all.
 However, if you have a budget to get one, I will suggest getting a pair for yourself.
 You can always wear any wader you preferred as long as it meets your needs.

-Bait and Lures To Surf Fish For Striped Bass
+Best Bait and Lures To Catch Striped Bass From The Surf